jhap1982/giveituruguay/2016/2016-10-06 - Hallenstadion, Zurich, Switzerland/README.md

 ## Setlist

-Intro Jam
+1. Intro Jam
-Around the World
+2. Around the World
-Otherside
+3. Otherside
-Snow ((Hey Oh))
+4. Snow ((Hey Oh))
-Dark Necessities
+5. Dark Necessities
-She's Only 18
+6. She's Only 18
-Look Around
+7. Look Around
-The Longest Wave
+8. The Longest Wave
-The Power of Equality
+9. The Power of Equality
-Californication
+10. Californication
-Go Robot
+11. Go Robot
-Aeroplane
+12. Aeroplane
-Sick Love
+13. Sick Love
-Jack the Ripper part of JOSH
+14. Jack the Ripper part of JOSH
-Under the Bridge
+15. Under the Bridge
-By the Way
+16. By the Way
-ENCORE BREAK
+<br>ENCORE BREAK
-Jam
+17. Jam
-Dreams of a Samurai
+18. Dreams of a Samurai
-Give It Away
+19. Give It Away

 ## Notes